AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 The analysis of this signal is based on statistical operations, such as finding the **maximum, minimum or average** values for each vertex.

-However, in order to correctly access the pressure effects over a structure, it needs to account for a correction based on the static pressure.
+However, to correctly access the pressure effects over a structure, it needs to account for a correction based on the static pressure.
 For example, consider a wind from a **Atmospheric Boundary Flow** coming onto a building, as suggests the image below:

 .. image:: /_static/pressure/domain.png